OpenCTI-Platform/opencti/docs/docs/usage/dashboards-share.md

 marking definition.

-Also note that the list of marking definitions you can see is based on your current marking access on the platform **and the maximum sharable marking definitions defined by the admin** of the platform:
+Also note that the list of marking definitions you can see is based on your current marking access on the platform **and the maximum sharable marking definitions** defined in your groups.

-> As a platform administrator, you can define, for each type of marking definition, [Maximum marking definitions shareable](../administration/policies.md) to be shared through Public Dashboard, regardless of the definition set by users in their public dashboard.
+> As a platform administrator, you can define, for each group and for each type of marking definition, [Maximum marking definitions shareable](../administration/policies.md) to be shared through Public Dashboard, regardless of the definition set by users in their public dashboard.
-This configuration is accessible in `settings > security > policies` (this step is mandatory for creating public dashboards to ensure control over data sharing).

 ![Share dashboard markings](assets/share-dashboard-markings.png)